 - Camera mode and photo album to capture and store all your memories

 - Explore recreations of sections of San Francisco's Outer Richmond district with your pal: locales like Sutro Baths, Land's End, and more

-- Encounter and get to know a neighborhood's local characters: other dogs, other dog owners, and the local weirdos
+- Befriend and help out the neighborhood's resident characters: other dogs, other dog owners, and the local weirdos

-- Collect dog toys and treats to use to play with your pup and build your bond
+- Collect dog toys and treats to reward your pup and build your bond

 - Play, pet and groom: You'll need to learn and master all the skills necessary to keep this pup comfortable and happy